hajarzaid/hajarzaid.github.io/blogs/blog1.md

 or behavioral conditions?

-This kind of neuron-level tracing could offer a new lens on what it means for a brain region to stabilize, shift, or reverberate \...and it all starts from a simple back-projection.
+This kind of neuron-level tracing could offer a new lens on what it means for a brain region to stabilize, shift, or reverberate.